infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 5. Create the shared ESLint configuration file:

 Create an `index.ts` file in the root of your `eslint-config` package.

-We will reuse Ignite’s boilerplate ESLint configuration and then replace the original configuration with it.
+For this guide we will reuse Ignite’s boilerplate ESLint configuration and then replace the original configuration with it.

 `packages/eslint-config/index.ts`